OluwanifemiAjayi/Optimizing_online_sports_retail_revenue/README.md

 4. Conclusion

 ## 1. Introduction
-This is an SQL capstone project from Datacamp, it involved analyzing data from a PostgreSQL database containing information about online sports retails.
+This is an SQL capstone project from Datacamp, it involved analyzing data from a PostgreSQL database containing information about online sports retail.
 The goal was to gather insights into various aspects such as product descriptions, pricing, reviews, and traffic.
 The analysis, as shown in this [Jupyter Notebook](https://github.com/OluwanifemiAjayi/Optimizing_online_sports_retail_revenue/blob/main/notebook.ipynb) was performed by extracting, joining, and manipulating data from different tables within the database.

 The tables involved in this analysis are: